-Additional support for learning available for pupils with SEN from the specialist staff.
-The SENDCo may also support some children with additional learning.
+Additional support for learning available for pupils with SEN

 The school employs a number of teaching assistants who may support a child both in class during Quality First Teaching time or withdraw for some small group work.
-They may also support with interventions for reading, phonics and maths under the direction of the teacher.
+They may also lead interventions for reading, phonics and maths under the direction of the teacher.

 Teachers also provide booster group sessions tailored to meet individual needs / gaps in learning.
-Some children with EHCPs may also access The Cube for personalised support
+Some children with EHCPs may also access The Learning Retreat for personalised support from the specialist staff.
+The SENDCo may also support some children with additional learning.